 Think about the above solutions for this issue.
 If you follow the first way, then I think it is the wrong way, because your problem remains of doing this and someday somehow it will be visible to others.
 But, on the other hand, if you follow the second way, then great!
 You have chosen the correct way!

-This article will guide you on how to fix some most common mistakes people make when painting their homes.
-However, you will find this article very useful whether the painting mistakes you have done before or not, you might encounter these in the future.
+This article will guide you on how to fix some most common mistakes people make when spraying their homes.
+However, you will find this article very useful whether the colouring mistakes you have done before or not, you might encounter in the future.

 Keep reading this article to learn how to fix some of the most common painting mistakes.
 Here are five common paint problems you can fix yourself.